My Favorite Destinations in Eastern Europe

 I registered and set up my tent.
 I wandered off to the camp restaurant/bar for a much needed beer and time to think…

 The history and beauty is still here in Eastern Europe.
 I returned in 1999 to find a country completely healed and ready to show off its wonders.
 A trip to Hungary is an awesome experience.
 See how they changed things for the better.

 Czech Republic - The Czech Republic contains one of my favorite places in Eastern Europe, Bohemia.
 The name itself evokes fun, adventure and a good time.
 Bohemia lies in the western part of the country and includes historic towns, world's best breweries in Plzen and a magnificent capital, Prague.

 It was glorious.

 Create your own adventure in this magical country!

-Slovakia is the little sister of the Czech Republic in Eastern Europe.
+Slovakia - Slovakia is the little sister of the Czech Republic in Eastern Europe.
 They both used to be together in one country named Czechoslovakia.
 But Slovakia thought it would be better by itself in 1993.

 Slovenia - Slovenia is the little sister of Austria located in Eastern Europe.
 Its history is almost as grand and is a lot cheaper.
 The northeastern section is hidden in the Julian Alps, named for Julius Caesar.
 This is where the world-class ski resort town of Kranjska Gora is located.
 In the summer nearby Triglavski National Park contains undiscovered valleys with lots of wonderful hiking trails and spectacular vistas.
 It's the Alps without the expense and the crowds.

 The Julian Alps have another very dark secret: